 January 4, 2016

 Gone are the days when every car owner sought to have his or her car paint shine and gleam.
 Today, matte finish (also known as flat finish) is a rising trend in the automotive world.
-Should you consider a matte painted car, it is very important to arm yourself with information.
+Should you consider a matte painted car, it is very important to arm yourself with the right information.
 Below are five common car paint problems you most probably will run into if you choose matte finish.

 Matte Finish and Car Paint Problems

 A single small scratch will stand out more on a matte surface than on a glossy one.
 And here’s a caveat that you must not ignore: scratches will be permanent because paint rejuvenation methods like wet sanding, polishing and waxing won’t work on a surface with matte finish.
 Moreover, it is very difficult to match the exact color shade, leading to an uneven surface.
 Hence, you only have two options: a complete expensive repaint or live with the scratch.

 Because paint scratch repair on matte finish cars is neither easy nor cheap, every step should be taken to prevent scratching.
 This means staying away from automatic car washes with their abrasive brushes, chemical-laden car wash products and contaminated towels.
 The best option is to hand wash it yourself or to take it to a professional service.
 Also, it is very important that you use cleaning products specifically made for matte finish, which means staying away from dish soap, detergents and regular car wash products.